VladimirKalachikhin/Galadriel-cache/README.md

 		<downloadable>0</downloadable>
 	</onlinemapsource>
 ```
+Where:
+		192.168.1.1 - your server
+		/tileproxy/tiles.php - cache/proxy
-where 192.168.1.1 - your server, /tileproxy/ - path to project, /tiles/ - path to file storage in the sense of a web server, and yasat.EPSG3395 - your custom map source name.
+		/tiles/ - path to file storage in the sense of a web server
+		and yasat.EPSG3395 - your custom map source name.

 ATTENTION!
 You MUST configure your MAP VIEWER for the use specific projection!
 (`<projection>MERCATORELIPSOIDAL</projection>` in the example above)<br>